Baphomet Incense The Goat of Mendes, which is generally taken as the

 Baphomet, was popularized in the esoteric world by the French mage

 Eliphas Levi.
-He mean it to be a version of Pan that represented a
+He meant it to be a version of Pan that represented a

 deity of primitive Gnosticism.
 This deity, however, differs quite a bit

-from the Pan of ancient Greece.
-He has much more in common with Hermes,
+from the Pan of ancient Greece, having much more in common with Hermes.
+They are a teacher of magic, and like Hermes they are a

-The Four Elements are also unified in him; he symbolizes the Prima
+The Four Elements are also unified in them; they symbolizes the Prima

 Materia of magic.
 The scents associated with Hermes tend to be quite